 Boston Math Teachers’ Circle Meetings

-The BMTC meets once per month on Saturdays during the school year at Harvard University.
-Each math exploration session begins at 10 and goes to about 12:30 followed by a catered lunch with a chance for participants to talk about teaching.
+The BMTC meets in-person or virtually on Saturdays six times during the school year.
+Each math exploration session begins at 10:00 AM and goes to about 12:00 noon (EST).

-If you haven’t made it to a session yet, then this is the time to do it – we’re always welcoming new folks, and the more minds to help the group learn together, the better!
+If you haven’t joined in the math fun by making it to a session yet, then this is the time to do it – we’re always welcoming new folks, and the more minds to help the group learn together, the better!
 We model math as a social event, learning from each other, and enjoying sharing our ideas, and thoughts about teaching with each other.
 Come and be a part of this, and bring a colleague!

 More about the BMTC:

-In our monthly Boston Math Teachers’ Circle meetings you’ll get a chance to work together on intriguing math problems alongside mathematicians from local universities.
+In our monthly Boston Math Teachers’ Circle meetings you’ll get a chance to work together on intriguing math problems alongside mathematicians from local universities including Harvard, MIT, BU and BC.
 Problems for our sessions are typically chosen by the whole group – we start off by thinking about a particular situation, and then explore mathematical connections and see where it leads us!

 Participating in the BMTC puts the Common Core’s Mathematical Practices into action, such as “Make sense of problems and persevere in solving them,” “Reason abstractly,” and “Construct viable arguments.”
 Experiencing these first-hand gives you the chance to discuss with other teachers and mathematicians how to develop these practices in your own students.